Beta

 We fundamentally believe that attempting to make a profit out of couch surfing is a bad idea.
 It introduces incentives that damage the community and would not make financial sense — the couch surfing idea, based on non-transactional experiences, is not monetizable.
 This is about societal value, not monetary value.

-We intend to keep the platform as non-profit forever.
+We are keeping the platform as a non-profit forever.
 Our plan to follow this relies on three fundamental pillars:

 1. We are legally established as a non-profit foundation, and our constitution contains provisions that prevents the company from ceasing to be a non-profit, or transferring its assets to an entity that is not a non-profit.